MicrosoftDocs/sql-docs/azure-sql/database/transparent-data-encryption-byok-cross-tenant.md

 Cross-tenant interaction between Azure SQL and a key vault in another Azure AD tenant is enabled with the Azure AD feature, [workload identity federation](/azure/active-directory/develop/workload-identity-federation).

-ISVs that deploy Azure SQL services can create a multi-tenant application in Azure AD, and then configure a [federated identity credential](/graph/api/resources/federatedidentitycredentials-overview) for this application using a [managed identity](/azure/active-directory/managed-identities-azure-resources/overview) (system-assigned or user-assigned).
+ISVs that deploy Azure SQL services can create a multi-tenant application in Azure AD, and then configure a [federated identity credential](/graph/api/resources/federatedidentitycredentials-overview) for this application using a user-assigned [managed identity](/azure/active-directory/managed-identities-azure-resources/overview).
 With the appropriate application name and application ID, a client or ISV customer can install the ISV created application in their own tenant.
 The customer then grants the service principal associated with the application permissions ([needed for Azure SQL](transparent-data-encryption-byok-overview.md)) to their key vault in their tenant, and shares their key location with the ISV.
 Once the ISV assigns the [managed identity](transparent-data-encryption-byok-identity.md) and federated client identity to the Azure SQL resource, the Azure SQL resource in the ISV's tenant can access the customer's key vault.

 For more information, see: